 Events

-Landspeak began in 2021 with Landspeak gathering (March 2021), a four-day online event attended by over 400 people.
-Later in 2021 we organised a Reading of the Truth and Reconciliation Commission report (September–December 2021).
-In November 2022, on the occasion of the visit to Ireland of Poet Laureate of Canadian Parliament, Louise Halfe, we organised a series of events under the title of Landspeak 2022 – Visit / Cruinniú / Kiyokēwin.
-We anticipate further events will be organised in 2023.
+In November 2022, we organised for the visit to Ireland of Poet Laureate of Canadian Parliament, Louise Halfe, for which we organised a series of events under the title of Landspeak 2022 – Visit / Cruinniú / Kiyokēwin.
+We anticipate further events will be organised in 2023/24.

 With: Joseph Naytowhow, Louise Halfe and Paul Halferty